Skip to main contentSkip Navigation or Skip to Content

 The LCDES is the most ambitious energy project in TRU’s history and replaces our old natural gas boilers with a sustainable electrical heating source, making our campus greener than ever by offsetting over 100,000 tonnes of greenhouse gas emissions over the next 30 years—this is like planting a 4,000-acre forest, a space 16 times larger than our own campus.

-TRU will be the first university in North America to hit zero carbon.
+TRU will be one of the first universities in North America to hit zero carbon.

 With the LCDES, TRU continues to demonstrate our commitment toward building a greener future and as a leader in what true sustainability looks like.